mikelau13/pjx-root/README.md

 - [pjx-sso-identityserver](https://github.com/mikelau13/pjx-sso-identityserver) - open source [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) with .NET Core 3.1, it is an identity server to handle authentication of the web app with OAuth2, the `pjx-web-react` web interface will be connecting to this server using `ocid-client` client library.
 Visit [IdentityServer4](https://identityserver4.readthedocs.io/en/latest/) for documentations.

-- [pjx-api-node](https://github.com/mikelau13/pjx-api-node) - Api backend to fetch data and manage business logic.
+- [pjx-api-node](https://github.com/mikelau13/pjx-api-node) - Api backend developed with TypeScript to fetch data and manage business logic.

+- [pjx-api-dotnet](https://github.com/mikelau13/pjx-api-dotnet) - Api backend developed with DotNet Core 3.1 to fetch data and manage business logic.

 TODO: need separated start command for dev and prod environment